Ragdata/.dotfiles/README.md

 Welcome to Yet Another F'king Dotfiles Repo ...

 If you're new to `.dotfiles`, you're not going to have a good time here.
 The first thing you might notice about them is that, like me, they are _highly_ opinionated, prone to unexpected mood swings, and don't play well with others - but they'll get the job done.
-The next thing you might notice is that they are very **bash-centric**, with heavy preferences given to all things **Ubuntu (22.04+) & WSL2**.
+The next thing you might notice is a distinct lack of documentation (working on it).
 If you still want to play, read on ...

 <div align="center">